-When a couple decides to end their marriage, one of the biggest questions to solve is how their property will be split.
-Our legal team is mindful of your connection to property is likely sentimental as well as financial.
+When a couple decides to end their marriage, one of the biggest questions to solve is how to split property.
+Our legal team is mindful that your connection to property is likely sentimental and financial.
 For example, assets like the family home, inheritances, and even retirement accounts have more significance to you than just a number on a spreadsheet.

-Working with a capable West Hartford property division lawyer can make a huge difference in how your family’s resources will be shared.
+Working with a capable West Hartford property division lawyer can make a huge difference in how you share your family’s resources.
 Not only do we know the ins and outs of the many nuances of property distribution in Connecticut, but Freed Marcroft’s knowledgeable family attorneys also have creative strategies to “expand the pie” so that the assets you receive are those of most value to you – financially and emotionally –based upon your financial goals for the future.

 How State Law Addresses Property Division

-Connecticut is an “equitable distribution” state when it comes to dividing property during divorces.
+Connecticut is an “equitable distribution” state regarding dividing property during divorces.
 This means that, instead of splitting every asset 50/50 between you and your spouse, divorce courts attempt to establish an “equitable” arrangement.
-Not only may you receive more of some assets than others – the bottom line is: this takes into account all of your monetary and non-monetary contributions to the marriage.
-The individual who contributed more will end up with a greater share of the split.
+Not only may you receive more of some assets than others, but the bottom line is that this takes into account all of your monetary and non-monetary contributions to the marriage.
+The individual who contributed more will end up with a more significant share of the split.

-In many states, the only assets and debts that are divided during divorce are those that are considered “marital property,” meaning those acquired by either spouse while they were married.
+In many states, the divorce court only divides the assets and debts considered “marital property.”
+Marital property generally means assets acquired by either spouse while they were married.
 This is not the case in Connecticut.
 Connecticut is an “all property” state, which means that – unless you have a prenuptial agreement – there’s no formal concept of “separate property” here.
 In other words, in Connecticut, everything that either spouse owns or owes is subject to division in divorce.
-The court determines whether and how to divide a specific asset or debt based upon its view of what’s equitable and fair.
+The court determines whether and how to divide a specific asset or debt based on its view of what’s equitable and fair.

 Challenges to Property Division in West Hartford

 Connecticut allows courts to award marital property to either party regardless of whose name is on the title or who specifically acquired it.
-State courts are also not required to make a distinction between marital property and separate property when identifying divisible assets.
-In other words, even gifts and inheritances you may have received and businesses you’ve built are not considered exempt from division like they would be elsewhere, and neither are pensions and stock options.
+Connecticut does not require judges to distinguish between marital property and separate property when they identify divisible assets.
+In other words, even gifts and inheritances you may have received and businesses you’ve built are not considered exempt from division as they would be elsewhere, and neither are pensions and stock options.

-This is why it is vital to work with a skilled attorney to protect future financial wellbeing during property division in West Hartford.
+This is why it is vital to work with a skilled attorney to protect future financial well-being during the property division in West Hartford.

 Defining “Equitable” Division of Assets

-When Connecticut courts determine what’s an “equitable” split of that property, judges base their decision on factors like:
+When Connecticut courts determine what’s an “equitable” property split, judges base their decision on factors like:

 - How long the marriage lasted